Small steps, deep breaths: How to get out of debt on a low income

 If you don’t have enough income to repay your creditors, you might qualify for Chapter 7.
 This is the kind of bankruptcy that allows you to walk away from unsecured debts like credit cards (you wouldn’t be able to walk away from your mortgage if you still want to keep your home).
 To be eligible, you’ll have to pass a means test (a look at your income and expenses).
 Also, you could lose some assets.
 For instance, if you own multiple cars, the court is unlikely to let you keep more than one.
 Assets that you’re not allowed to keep are sold, and the court uses the money to repay your creditors.

 If the means test shows that you can afford a monthly payment, you can file for Chapter 13, which is a 3 to 5 year repayment plan.
 The goal is to repay all or part of your debts.
 Creditors can’t opt out and your assets won’t be seized.
-However, more than half of Chapter 13 filings fail, and you'll have to pay attorney and court fees whether you get any relief from your debt or not.
+However, almost half of Chapter 13 filings fail, and you'll have to pay attorney and court fees whether you get any relief from your debt or not.
 More than half of Chapter 13 filers end up losing money.

 Other options for getting out of debt on a low income